 In his presentation at the 2013 Gesneriad Society convention in Toronto, Alain called this the "Vanhouttea" clade, dropping the "free calyx lobes" modifier, perhaps because of Paliavana "Sao Fidelis", which has free calyx lobes but belongs to the Sinningia clade.

 This group comprises only three species, including both sinningia species which don't form tubers.
 None of them flowers abundantly under my conditions, although S. schiffneri is the best of them.
-It shares with other paliavanas the habit of developing long bare stems, sending up side shoots from the base, but S. gerdtiana is freely branching when young.
+It shares with paliavanas the habit of developing long bare stems, sending up side shoots from the base, but S. gerdtiana is freely branching when young.